lyokha/nginx-custom-counters-module/README.md

         0.05;
 ```

+Histograms layout can be observed via predefined variable `$cnt_histograms`.

 shall return in variable `$request_time_bin` values from *0* to *3* depending on
 the value of variable `$request_time`: if the request time was less than or
 equal to *0.005* then its value will be *0*, otherwise, if the request time was